team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function from the file where it's defined.
+1. We import the Jimp library (make sure it's installed: `npm install jimp`).

-2. We define an async `main` function to use the `removeBackgroundColor` function.
+2. We define a `main` function to handle the asynchronous operations.

-3. We specify the `inputPath` (path to the original image), `outputPath` (where the processed image will be saved), `targetColor` (the background color to remove, in this case white), and `colorThreshold` (tolerance for color matching).
+3. We specify the input image path, output image path, target color to remove (in this case, white), and a color threshold.

 4. We call the `removeBackgroundColor` function with these parameters.

-5. If successful, it will log a success message.
-If there's an error, it will log the error.
+5. If successful, it logs a success message; otherwise, it logs an error.

-6. Finally, we call the `main` function to execute our code.
+6. Finally, we call the `main` function to execute the process.

-Remember to adjust the file paths, target color, and color threshold according to your specific needs.
-Also, ensure you have the `jimp` library installed (`npm install jimp`) before running this code.
+Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual input and output file paths.

+You can adjust the `targetColor` to match the background color you want to remove, and fine-tune the `colorThreshold` to control how strictly the color matching is performed.